-Australia’s personal debt has been reported as the “highest in the world”, but what does this really mean?
+Australia’s personal debt is some of the "highest in the world", but what does this really mean?

 Australian household debt has steadily risen over the past three decades as more of us aim to own homes and continue to rely on products such as car loans and credit cards.
-In fact, the ratio of household debt to income has almost tripled between 1988 and 2015, going from 64% to 185%, according to the AMP.NATSEM Income and Wealth Report released in 2015.
+In fact, the ratio of household debt to income has more than doubled between 1995 and 2015, going from 104% to 212%, according to the OECD Data released in 2015.
+This means if the average person earns $80,000 net, they are spending $169,600 per year.

-How does Australia’s personal debt compare to other countries?
+How does Australia’s household debt compare to other countries?

 What is Australia’s personal debt?